 How to Get a Schools, Hospitals & Laboratories Furniture Trading License in Dubai

 Dubai's rapidly expanding healthcare, education, and research sectors are driving surging demand for specialist institutional furniture, creating a compelling opportunity for traders ready to enter this high-value market.
-This guide explains how to obtain a Schools, Hospitals and Laboratories Furniture Trading Licence (Activity Code 4773.93) at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements, and market opportunity.
+This guide explains how to obtain a Schools, Hospitals and Laboratories Furniture Trading License (Activity Code 4773.93) at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements, and market opportunity.

 Key Stats at a Glance

-Activity Code: 4773.93 | Licence Type: Trading
+Activity Code: 4773.93 | License Type: Trading

 UAE healthcare infrastructure spend: exceeding AED 70 billion under Vision 2031

-Licence fees: from AED 12,000 to AED 25,000 depending on package
+License fees: from AED 12,000 to AED 25,000 depending on package

 Setup time: as little as 3 to 5 working days